-- You must be signed in to the Tenant Manager using a supported browser. - You must belong to a user group that has the Manage Endpoints permission.
+- You must be signed in to the Tenant Manager using a supported web browser. - You must belong to a user group that has the Manage Endpoints permission.
+See Tenant management permissions.

 The Platform services endpoints page appears and shows the list of platform services endpoints that have already been configured.